HandsOnDataViz/book/docs/HandsOnDataViz.md

 A vital skill needed by all data visualization creators is the ability to recognize bad data.
-If you fail to catch a problem in your data at an early stage, someone else may discover it later, which could diminish the credibility of all of your work.
+If you fail to catch a problem in your data at an early stage, someone else may discover it later, which could lead to false conclusions and diminish the credibility of all of your work.
 Fortunately, members of the data visualization community have shared multiple examples of issues we’ve encountered in our work, and newer members will benefit from our embarrassing mistakes.
 One popular crowd-sourced compilation by data journalists was [The Quartz Guide to Bad Data](https://github.com/Quartz/bad-data-guide), last updated in 2018, which includes several of these helpful warning signs:

 Watch out for spreadsheets with “bad data”: